DCC-EX/dcc-ex.github.io/docs/reference/tools/serial-monitor.rst

 Turn off the power to the track by sending ``<0>`` to the CS.
 That is a "zero".

-There are diagnostics to test CV reads and writes on the programming track, WiFi Diagnostics to test your connection to throttles like Engine Driver and more.
-Experiment!
+There are diagnostics to test CV reads and writes on the programming track, WiFi Diagnostics to test your connection to throttles like Engine Driver, Etheret debugging,  and more.
+Read the documentation and experiment!

+If you run into trouble, remember to send us a log by cutting and pasting the text from the Serial Monitor window to our support channel in Discord or one of the other methods of contacting us mentioned here: https://dcc-ex.com/support/index.html.

 Connect with a Cell Phone
 ===========================